yaringalmor/yarin-exercise/README.md

 Then, it set npm install path to the working directory for the ability of importing HttpDispatcher module.
 At the end, it copies the services files to /etc/init and /etc/init.d and start the service.

+The service runs instantly while deplying this role.
+The service is configured to start it self if it crashes.
+The service is also configured to run as a daemon.
+Console output is written to /var/log/upstart/counting-panda.log.

 ####static-panda role
 Static-panda role made up of 2 main directories - files and tasks.
 'Files' directory contain package.json, config.json,static-panda.js and recources directory.